philippinespire/fish_biodiversity/README.md

 # fish_biodiversity

 the purpose of this repo is to centralize all data pertaining to Philippines PIRE fish biodiversity surveys.
+Initial surveys were conducted in 1978 and 1979.
+Duplicate surveys were conducted in 2019 and 2022.

 ---